Montana Highway 200

-Montana Highway 200 (MT 200) in the U.S. state of Montana is a route running east–west covering the entire state of Montana.
+Montana Highway 200 (MT 200) in the U.S. state of Montana is a route running east–west, across the entire state of Montana.
 From the starting point at ID 200, near Heron, the highway runs east to ND 200 near Fairview.
 It is part of a chain of state highways numbered 200 that extend from Idaho across Montana, North Dakota, and Minnesota, totaling approximately 1,356 mi long.
 At 706.272 mi, Montana Highway 200 is also the longest route signed as a state highway in the United States.
 Highway 200 helps to connect many small towns located in central Montana and the vast plains area of eastern Montana, to larger western Montana cities such as Great Falls and Missoula.